oliverolejar/WEBMC-TNBC/README.md

 - More Advanced AI/ML Libraries (PyTorch & TensorFlow)
 - Git & GitHub (Tree & Branch Structure, Basic Commands, Version Control)

+## Practice Files

+In the subfolder named "practice_notebooks" there are some Jupyter notebooks available.
+The answers are filled in.

 ## Beginner Python Tutorial

 Video Link: